UoB-COMSM0110/2024-group-11/README.md

 of marketing campaigns, optimize future marketing strategies, and better communicate with the media and players.

 7. Quality Assurance Testers
+- I want the game development team to provide comprehensive test plans and test cases to ensure the stability, performance and user experience of the game.
+- I want to be able to use professional testing tools and automated test scripts to efficiently perform testing tasks and discover and report problems in a timely manner.
+- I want that the development team can actively respond to test feedback, fix discovered defects in a timely manner and provide detailed test reports and records to track and verify problem resolution.

 8. Community Managers
+- I want to build and maintain an active game community and promote communication, interaction and cooperation among players.
+- I want to work closely with the development team to understand player needs and feedback, and adjust game content and features in a timely manner to maintain community activity and user satisfaction.

 9. Legal Advisors
+- I want that the game development team will comply with relevant laws and regulations, including laws and regulations on intellectual property, user privacy, consumer rights, etc.
+- I want to maintain close communication with the game development team, resolve disputes and disputes involving legal issues in a timely manner and ensure the legality and stability of the game.

 10. Educational Institutions
+— I want the game development team to provide an educational version or educational mode to support teaching and learning activities.

 ## Worked Through Use Case Specification
 Player/Gamer